 Everette Scott Smith

 Dr. Everette Scott Smith joined the faculty of Southeastern Louisiana University in the fall of 2012 where he teaches Applied Oboe and seminars in Music History and Research.
-He also served as assistant director of the Chamber Orchestra during the 2012-2013 school year.
+He also served as director of the Symphonic band in 2020-2021 and assistant director of the Chamber Orchestra during the 2012-2013 school year.
 He received a Bachelors degree from Furman University and Masters degrees from The University of Alabama and The University of Miami in oboe and historical musicology respectively.
 Dr. Smith completed his PhD coursework in Historical Musicology and Comparative Literature at Louisiana State University and holds the DMA in Oboe Performance and Pedagogy from The University of Southern Mississippi where his dissertation examines John Cage’s environmental interests, and critically analyzes Ryoanji through the lens of ecocritical methodologies.

 As an historical musicologist he has published works in the Journal of the Society for American Music (JSAM) and American Music, and has presented his research both nationally and internationally at the annual meetings of The Society for American Music, The American Comparative Literature Society, Music and the Moving Image Conference, and in lecture at the Salvador Dali Museum in St. Petersburg, Florida.
 His primary research interests include the music and art of John Cage, twentieth-century avant-garde art movements (specifically Dada and Surrealism), film studies, and music of the American post-war avant-garde.
 Currently he serves as chair of the Society for American Music’s LGBTQ interest group and is on the program committee of the American Musicological Society’s Pedagogy Interest Group.
 He previously served as chair of the Public Relations committee for The Society for American Music.